KoolKevin/Sicurezza_informazione_learning_repo/ricorda.md

 34. OIDC
     - OAuth 2.0 is designed only for authorization
         - granting access to data from one application to another.
-        - per ottenere anche autenticazione si potrebbe pensare usare sempre oauth predisponendo un endpoint del tipo /userinfo con cui recuperare l'identità dell'utente
-        - meglio usare OIDC
+        - per ottenere anche autenticazione si potrebbe pensare usare sempre oauth predisponendo un endpoint del tipo /userinfo con cui recuperare l'identità dell'utente... meglio usare OIDC
     - OIDC is a thin layer that sits on top of OAuth that adds identity information about the person who is logged in.
         - permette sia la gestione delle autorizzazioni che delle autenticazioni
         - autorizzazioni vengono concesse in maniera analoga ad OAuth (thin layer that sits on top)